 Pushbullet Pro is priced at $39.99/year or $4.99/month, which might not be affordable for some.
 Well, Pushbullet users will either have to pay for the “Pro” subscription or look for an alternative.
 If you don’t plan on paying for Pushbullet Pro, here are the best alternatives you can use.

-AirDroid is more than just a Pushbullet alternative, as it is more of an Android device manager.
-The good thing is that it brings functionality similar or in some cases even better than what Pushbullet offers.
-Similar to Pushbullet, AirDroid lets you share files, install apps, check notifications, answer & make calls, sync SMS & contacts and reply to WhatsApp messages.
-Furthermore, it packs in an AirMirror feature, that lets you mirror your Android device’s interface to PC, which means you can control your Android smartphone or tablet right from your PC.
+AirDroid is hands down the best PushBullet alternative.
+With AirDroid, you can share files, install apps, check notifications, answer & make calls, sync SMS & contacts and reply to WhatsApp messages.
+Additionally, it also lets you mirror your Android device’s interface to PC, which means you can control your Android smartphone or tablet right from your PC.

 Pushline, as the name suggests, is very similar to Pushbullet, both in name and features.
 The service works through an Android app & Chrome extension and it mirrors smartphone’s notifications to a PC but you can only view & clear the notifications.
 The app also lets you send notes, share links, make or accept calls, send SMS, mute your phone, find your phone and more.
 The Pushbullet features missing here are actionable notifications, universal copy and the ability to transfer files.